shumway/phonephysics/README.md

 # Phone Physics

-Course materials from honors seminar “A Century of Physics on a Smart Phone.”
-This material is based on an interdisciplinary seminar I taught for the Barret Honors College at Arizona State University in Spring 2013.
+Course materials based on “A Century of Physics on a Smart Phone,” an interdisciplinary seminar I taught for the Barret Honors College at Arizona State University in Spring 2013.
 I left academics to pursue a career in software development immediately after that semester, and I would like to make these materials available for use by others.